Making Tax Digital (MTD)

 I've heard about MTD 'bridging' software, what is this?

 HMRC has provided scope for the use of 'bridging' software which will allow spreadsheet users to be MTD compliant, whilst having extra time to move their existing records into a full digital system.
 The software works by extracting spreadsheet data into an MTD format suitable for submission to HMRC.
 This system will be allowable under the new MTD rules for a period of 12 months, after which, all data must be stored and submitted using MTD approved digital software.

 What about trials?

 Since the announcement of MTD, systems for submitting VAT returns digitally to HMRC have been in development.
-A number of private 'beta' sessions have taken place and whilst a pool of UK businesses are now taking part in a larger closed public beta, no plans have yet been announced for an open public beta.
-Many software suppliers are however, offering the opportunity to take part in the trials, just contact your software provider or MTD expert to find out how you can take part and get ahead of the game.
+A number of private 'beta' sessions have taken place and a pool of UK businesses are now taking part in a larger open public 'beta'.
+Contact your software provider or MTD expert to find out how you can take part and get ahead of the game.